jasonek/csun_workshop/README.md

 (Alternative method would be with homebrew but I'll leave that for those who want to figure it out)
 ### Text Editor
 I recommend a lightweight editor like Atom or SublimeText.
-I am not sure if requires configuration or not.
+I hear good things about VSCode but am not sure if it requires configuration or not.
 I will be using Atom.
 * Atom - https://atom.io/
 * SublimeText - https://www.sublimetext.com/3
 * VS Code - https://code.visualstudio.com/Download